-Junior 2nd Prize Winning Story
+Junior 2nd Prize Winning Story - Everybody Needs a Buddy!

 “Everybody Needs a Buddy!” by Vida Dilip Asbe, Rustomjee Cambridge International School, India, is the Second Prize winning story in the junior category of the second biannual Short Story Contest 2019.